IBM/era/README.md

 ### Alternative Execution Approach

-Alternativelly, it is possible to invoke/execute ERA by setting up **eight terminal windows**, and invoking the related processes in each window.
+Alternatively, it is possible to invoke/execute ERA by setting up **eight terminal windows**, and invoking the related processes in each window.
 It is recommended to start the bagfiles and WiFi interconnect (socket server) processes before invocation of either the `era1` or `era2` program.
 A possible environment for this is illustrated below.

 <p align="center"><img src="src/era_invocation_example.png" width=1000></p>